plone/meta/README.md

 across all Plone related packages. which benefits seasoned contributors and newcomers alike.

-The idea is to make  it mantadory for [GitHub plone organization](https://github.com/plone) repositories, but also reaching out to the [collective plone organization](https://github.com/collective) repositories, and, why not, your own private packages for your customers.
+The idea is to make it mandatory for repositories under the [GitHub Plone organization](https://github.com/plone), but also reaching out to the [collective plone organization](https://github.com/collective) repositories, and, why not, your own private packages for your customers.